greenorbitspace/hub/userguide/content/en/docs/glossary/c/climate-change-monitoring.md

 ---
 title: Climate Change Monitoring
 ref: climate-change-monitoring
+weight: 1
+exported_at: '2025-06-16T15:03:35.718733+00:00'
-description: Climate Change Monitoring refers to the systematic observation and analysis of climate variables, including temperature, precipitation, and greenhouse gas emissions, to understand and track changes in the Earth's climate over time.
-This process is crucial for assessing the impacts of climate change and informing policy decisions aimed at mitigating its effects.
+definition: 'Climate Change Monitoring: The systematic observation and analysis of climate variables and trends, including temperature, precipitation, and atmospheric conditions, to assess changes in climate over time and their impacts on the environment and society.'
-notion_page_id: 214d6625-c679-80bf-a777-f3ccfaf5da48
-exported_at: '2025-06-16T14:23:45.568175+00:00'
 tags:
 - sustainability
-category:
+- policies
+id: GL143
+categories:
 - Space & Technology
-id: GL143
 ---